Skai2104/D3SRSAdmin/README.md

 # D3SRS (Admin)
-Disaster Safety Status Self-Reporting System (D3SRS) is an Android mobile application to let the users to send a SOS request to the authorities and update their safety status when they got involved in a disaster/incident.
-This app also provides many more useful features for the family members and friends to keep track of the status of the victims.
+Disaster Safety Status Self-Reporting System (Admin) (D3SRS (Admin)) is an Android mobile application to work with the D3SRS app to monitor the SOS alerts and missing person report sent by the app.
+It is for admin/authority use only.